 Those who served as airport or military firefighters are at particularly high risk of PFAS exposure.
-Until 2018, the Federal Airport Administration (FAA) required airports to use PFAS-containing foam following U.S. Navy guidelines.
+Until 2018, the Federal Airport Administration (FAA) required airports to use PFA-containing foam following U.S. Navy guidelines.

 The U.S. Navy and other branches of the military have used firefighting foam since the 1960s, even during training exercises and non-critical missions.
 It was particularly favored since it could put out jet fuel fires.
 The military is currently phasing out the use of certain PFAS.

-The firefighting foam lawyers at Sokolove Law are currently investigating cases involving kidney and testicular cancer after occupational exposure to firefighting foam.
+The firefighting foam lawyers at Sokolove Law are currently investigating cases involving kidney, testicular, and pancreatic cancer after occupational exposure to firefighting foam.

-If you or a loved one are a firefighter, have been exposed to these foams, and later diagnosed with kidney or testicular cancer, you may wish to file a legal claim against companies that made firefighting foam.
+If you or a loved one are a firefighter, have been exposed to these foams, and later diagnosed with kidney, testicular, or pancreatic cancer, you may wish to file a legal claim against companies that made firefighting foam.
 You may be able to receive financial compensation for your injuries.